yz0812/some-stars/README.md

 *   [dream7180/foobox-cn](https://github.com/dream7180/foobox-cn) - DUI 配置 for foobar2000

 *   [xanderfrangos/twinkle-tray](https://github.com/xanderfrangos/twinkle-tray) - Easily manage the brightness of your monitors in Windows from the system tray

-*   [msojocs/fiddler-everywhere-enhance](https://github.com/msojocs/fiddler-everywhere-enhance) - Fiddler Everywhere is a secure and modern web debugging proxy for macOS, Windows, and Linux.

 *   [huanghanzhilian/c-shopping](https://github.com/huanghanzhilian/c-shopping) - A beautiful shopping platform developed with Next.js, tailored for various devices including Desktop, Tablet, and Phone. 基于Nextjs开发同时适配Desktop、Tablet、Phone多种设备的精美购物平台